 Oil central heating with woodburning stove in sitting room.
-Electric oven and hob, microwave, fridge, freezer, TV, DVD.
+Electric oven and hob, microwave, fridge, freezer, TV, DVD, WiFi.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Shared, lawned garden and private patio with garden furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 7 miles, pub 2.5 miles.
 Note: Unfortunately this property does not accept children due to the owner's free-roaming donkeys located within the grounds.
 This property is also unsuitable for infants.
 Note: The shower room has grab rails and a shower seat.

 Note: This property does not accept children.